Gilbert Rule: In Dublin

-Greyfriars and Edinburgh University
+Greyfriars and the University of Edinburgh

 Returning to Scotland, he received a call on 7 December 1688 to the ministry of Greyfriars church, Edinburgh.
 This was confirmed by the town council on 24 July 1689.
 Rule in the meantime had been in London, to forward the Presbyterian interest, and had gained the special notice of William III.
-In 1690 he was appointed by the privy council one of the commissioners for purging Edinburgh University, and on the expulsion, in September 1690, of the principal, Alexander Monro, Rule, while retaining his ministerial charge, was made principal by the town council.
+In 1690 he was appointed by the privy council one of the commissioners for purging the University of Edinburgh, and on the expulsion, in September 1690, of the principal, Alexander Monro, Rule, while retaining his ministerial charge, was made principal by the town council.
 His predecessor as Principal, Dr Alexander Monro had been ejected for not taking the oath of allegiance to William and Mary, and wrote a work in defence of his faith called "An Enquiry into the New Opinions (chiefly) Propagated by the Presbyterians of Scotland; Together with some Animadversoins on a Late Book entitled 'A defense of the Vindications of the Kirk'; in a Letter to a Friend at Edinburgh".
 This prompted Gilbert Rule to respond with a book called "The Good Old Way Defended".
 He came under personal attack for defending Presbyterian principles.

 Engaging usually in study until a late hour, he was termed "the Evening Star" (in contrast to his friend, George Campbell, the Professor of Divinity, who was called "the Morning Star"), and was distinguished for great learning, piety, candour, and moderation.
 He retained both jobs until his death.

-He died on 7 June 1701, at the age of seventy-two, and is buried in Greyfriars Churchyard.
+He died on 7 June 1701, at the age of 72.
+He is buried in Greyfriars Churchyard.

 Family

-He got married on 4 February 1655 to Janet Turnbull (who was buried 7 March 1699), and had children — Gilbert, M.D.; Andrew, advocate, died December 1708; Alexander, Professor of Hebrew in Edinburgh University 1694–1702; Rachel; Janet.
+He got married on 4 February 1655 to Janet Turnbull (who was buried 7 March 1699), and had children — Gilbert, M.D.; Andrew, advocate, died December 1708; Alexander, Professor of Hebrew at the University of Edinburgh 1694–1702; Rachel; Janet.

-Andrew Rule was elected Professor of Hebrew and Semitic Languages at Edinburgh University in 1694 during his father's principalship.
+Andrew Rule was elected Professor of Hebrew and Semitic Languages at the University of Edinburgh in 1694 during his father's principalship.